R+D+i Projects

 Project led by the Balearic Islands Health Research Institute Foundation (Idisba) to identify genetic variants associated with severity in COVID-19 that can be used as biomarkers in clinical practice.
 The role of Dreamgenics in this project is the design of the panel of genes to be studied and the bioinformatics analysis of the data from the sequencing.

-Promoting innovation in the early detection of childhood hearing loss in the SUDOE area: Towards personalised medicine based on genomic diagnostic tools.
+Driving innovation in the early detection of childhood hearing loss in the SUDOE area: Towards personalized medicine based on genomic diagnostic tools.

 International genetic study led by the Clínica Universidad de Navarra (CUN) for the diagnosis of hearing loss in newborns.
 The study involves the participation of 8 entities, including Dreamgenics, from 3 different countries and more than 80 professionals involved.
 All the members of the team have previous experience in genetic work, diagnosis of hearing loss and early detection.

-Bioinformatics platform for the analysis of whole genome sequencing data and its implementation in the clinic.
+Bioinformatics platform for whole genome sequencing data analysis and clinical implementation

 This project aims to investigate the key aspects that will determine the future development of a bioinformatics tool that is simple and easily interpretable by any physician, regardless of whether or not they have specific training in the emerging field of bioinformatics, and that does not focus solely on the analysis and interpretation of genomic variants in coding regions, as is the case with existing tools.

-Design of a framework and development of a prototype aimed at the management and bioinformatics exploitation of genomic data from NGS technologies.
+Design of a framework and development of a prototype for the management and bioinformatics exploitation of genomic data from NGS technologies.

 Project aimed at designing a framework based on microservices that would offer an independent scaling of existing bioinformatics analysis algorithms and facilitate the development of new algorithms and functionalities.
 This framework should allow the bioinformatics analysis, exploitation and visualization of genomic and transcriptomic data from next-generation sequencing (NGS) technologies.